Wildude/SDL2-Project/README.md

 </details>

 ## 😲❓ Recent changes
+- separated declaration and definition (implementation)
-- Added a docs and design folder for clean system design.
+- Added batch and makefiles to automate build tasks
-- Added UI system
-- Added command system
-- Added scripting system
+- These make compilation fast and efficient

 ---
 ## 🎥 Screen records